| |

 That’s just how I do it.. you can also just fry the bacon and then crumble it.
 Whatever floats your boat!

-Top with a good healthy portion of grated cheese.
+Top with lots of grated cheese.

 Yeah, Baby!